 about cross-contamination risks for foods in the cafeteria.
 It may be best to pack

 lunches at home so you can control what's in them.

 Other things to keep in mind:

 Make sure the epinephrine auto-injector is always on hand and that it is not expired.

-you have a shellfish allergy.
+your child has a shellfish allergy.

 Stay away from steam tables or stovetops when shellfish is cooked (especially

 places where food is cooked on a communal grill, like hibachi restaurants).

 Carry a personalized "chef card" for your child, which can be given

 to the kitchen staff.
 The card details your child's allergies for food preparers.